Look around your town or city to understand exactly what is happening in brokerage leasing from both a landlord and tenant perspective.

 Success in brokerage leasing is commonly based on timing, professional relevance, and personal contact over time.
 Your database will be at the centre of those things.
 Take daily steps to grow your database.
 Own the process and undertake it personally.

-Look for the opportunities in servicing the segments of landlords and tenants.
-The landlords locally need vacancy resolve and are likely to be struggling with tenant mix and rental income.
-On the other hand, tenants typically need to move premises and relocate from time to time; they need to find the best solution and outcome for their business growth and future.
+Look for opportunities in servicing the segments of landlords and tenants.
+The landlords locally need vacancy resolution and are likely to be struggling with tenant mix and rental income.
+On the other hand, tenants typically need to move premises and relocate from time to time; they need to find the best solution and outcome for their business’s growth and future.

 If you want to rise to the top of the brokerage leasing market in your town or city, then you must consider a few specific promotional ideas and factors of client attraction at a personal level.
 Most of the new business that you convert over time will be personally generated.
 Here are some things to help with that: